June 23: Updates: This post was updated with community comments and additional ideas on – see the end of the post for the changes.

-I find I can tackle any situation with these, as VGA and HDMI connectivity are so prominent throughout Europe (and most of US I think also).
-My main travel laptop is a Dell XPS 13, and it does not have any direct display connectors as everything can be routed through the fabulous USB-C connector.
+I find I can tackle any situation with these, as VGA and HDMI connectivity is so prominent throughout Europe (and most of the US, I think also).
+My primary travel laptop is a Dell XPS 13, and it does not have any direct display connectors, as everything can be routed through the fabulous USB-C connector.

 The clicker has one (or two) tasks: allow you to forward slides (and not force you to stand next to your laptop), and optionally give you a countdown timer.

-If I’m given 50 minutes for my session I set the timer to 45 minutes.
-This gives me slight vibrates when I have 5, 2 and 0 minutes left.
-When I’ve burned through my time I still have 5 minutes for Q&A and wrap-up!
+If I’m given 50 minutes for my session, I set the timer to 45 minutes.
+This gives me a slight vibrate when I have 5, 2, and 0 minutes left.
+When I’ve burned through my time, I still have 5 minutes for Q&A and wrap-up!

 Make sure your presentation is available if your laptop breaks down, is lost or stolen.
 A non-encrypted USB stick works fine.
-I’ve found that Dropbox is great for sharing, as it’s always readily available and I can just send a link for the organizers and it’s always up to date.
+I’ve found that Dropbox is excellent for sharing, as it’s always readily available, and I can just send a link for the organizers, and it’s still up to date.
 This brings me to my next point.

 I wrapped up my last conference before the Summer holidays last weekend.
-I knew I wouldn’t have any major presentations in the coming weeks, as most of Finland is closed from Midsummer’s Eve to August 15th (yeah).
+I knew I wouldn’t have any significant presentations in the coming weeks, as most of Finland is closed from Midsummer’s Eve to August 15 (yeah).

-After last weekend I switched my Windows 10 Build 1511 (November build) to Insider Fast, which means I got the latest bleedin’ edge build installed.
-All went well, but apparently due to Docker support in Hyper-V, my Bitlocker went crazy and I was unable to resume from an endless reboot loop.
-So, don’t make any drastic changes – like upgrade to an interim build of software – the night before your presentation.
+After last weekend I switched my Windows 10 Build 1511 (November build) to Insider Fast, which means I got the latest bleedin’ Edge build installed.
+All went well, but, due to Docker support in Hyper-V, my Bitlocker went crazy, and I was unable to resume from an endless reboot loop.
+So, don’t make any drastic changes – like an upgrade to an interim build of software – the night before your presentation.

 Always plug in your laptop before the presentation.
-Even if your battery lasts for weeks – most probably you’ll avoid any additional heartbeats during your presentation.
-I generally do not carry an extension cord but it’s always missing, and you have to hunt one from the hotel reception.
+Even if your battery lasts for weeks – most probably, you’ll avoid any extra heartbeats during your presentation.
+I generally do not carry an extension cord, but it’s always missing, and you have to hunt one from the hotel reception.
 So, see my next point.

 You need to clean up your precious stuff and make room for the next speaker.
-Yes, this is not only polite, it’s also a huge help for the next speaker.
-My heart aches when I hear a speaker say something like “I think I still have 2 minutes left so let me just try to get this demo working.”
+Yes, this is not only polite, but it’s also a massive help for the next speaker.
+My heart aches when I hear a speaker say something like, “I think I still have 2 minutes left, so let me just try to get this demo working.”
 No, you’re already out of time.
 Wrap it up.

-Many people wonder after your presentation what was the place again for your content.
-Twitter is great for sharing the link – and be active afterwards when other people ask for the same content days after the event.
+Many people wonder after your presentation, what was the place again for your content.
+Twitter is excellent for sharing the link – and be active afterward when other people ask for the same content days after the event.

 Have fun!
 Having the opportunity to speak at events is a lot of fun, it’s rewarding and most of all – forces you to become better in your field!

-After publishing this post initially in June 20, I received some very good comments and ideas through the community.
-With permission I’ve added the best and most suitable ones here.
+After publishing this post initially on June 20, I received some excellent comments and ideas through the community.
+With permission, I’ve added the best and most suitable ones here.

-In many conferences and events there is a separate room or backstage for speakers throughout the event.
-It’s very tempting to spend most of your time there with other speakers – maybe preparing your slides, checking that your demos work and generally hang around with other knowledgeable people.
+In many conferences and events, there is a separate room or backstage for speakers throughout the event.
+It’s very tempting to spend most of your time there with other speakers – may be preparing your slides, checking that your demos work, and generally hang around with other knowledgeable people.
 Don’t get me wrong – this is great!
-But what’s also great, and sometimes even greater is hanging around with attendees and the audience.
-There’s a lot you can probably share outside your session and there’s a lot more you can learn from others you might not know yet.
+But what’s also great, and sometimes even more exceptional, is hanging around with attendees and the audience.
+There’s a lot you can probably share outside your session, and there’s a lot more you can learn from others you might not know yet.

 So don’t hide in the speaker room, even if they have candy.

 Sometimes things go south.
-Your laptop that you’ve been using for a year without any issues, just breaks down.
+The laptop that you’ve been using for a year without any issues just breaks down.
 Internet connectivity doesn’t work.
-The cable for AV/tv/projector was supposed to be HDMI but today it’s magically transformed into a mini-DisplayPort and that’s the only thing available.
+The cable for AV/tv/projector was supposed to be HDMI, but today it’s magically transformed into a mini-DisplayPort, and that’s the only thing available.
 Office 365 or Microsoft Azure is down.
 Unforeseen issues and sometimes issues you can foresee.

 I am generally against pre-recording demos and showing a video.
-It kind of works but I find my mind always wanders elsewhere when a speaker hits Play and tries to live narrate what’s happening on the screen.
+It kind of works, but I find my mind always wanders elsewhere when a speaker hits Play and try to live narrate what’s happening on the screen.

-This is another tip I am not sure works for everyone but definitely works for more experienced speakers.
+This is another tip I am not sure works for everyone but work for more experienced speakers.
 You can share your slides & content before your session.
-This allows the audience to view the content during your talk, or a bit ahead of time to figure if they really want to attend your session.
+This allows the audience to view the content during your talk, or a bit ahead of time to figure if they want to attend your session.

 I generally do not share my slides before my talk, as I want to keep a bit of a surprise in certain things.
 It also enables me to shift things just slightly before my talk without having to worry about different versions.

-In one of the conferences that I co-arrange twice per year, we print everything a week before the event and all attendees get a printed booklet with all content during morning registration.
-This also enforces all speakers to submit their content a week before.
+In one of the conferences that I co-arrange twice per year, we print everything a week before the event, and all attendees get a printed booklet with all content during morning registration.
+This also forces all speakers to submit their content a week before.
 The downside is naturally that speakers cannot fine-tune things too much in the days before the event.
-I typically advice that if something major is released that changes your talking points drastically, then it is more than okay to amend or augment your content.
+I typically advise that if something significant is released that changes your talking points drastically, then it is more than okay to amend or augment your content.